wojtuss/PaddleSlim/demo/mkldnn_quant/quant_aware/PaddleCV_mkldnn_quantaware_tutorial.md

          'quantize_op_types': ['depthwise_conv2d', 'mul', 'conv2d', 'elmentwise_add', 'pool2d']
      }
 ```
-If you want to understand the meaning of each parameter, please refer to [PaddleSlim quant_aware API](https://paddlepaddle.github.io/PaddleSlim/api/quantization_api/#quant_aware)
+For better understanding of the strategies, please refer to [PaddleSlim quant_aware API](https://paddlepaddle.github.io/PaddleSlim/api/quantization_api/#quant_aware)

 **Note:**
-- Because the quantification needs to modify the Program, some training strategies that will modify the Program need to be closed. `` sync_batch_norm '' and quantized Doka training will be wrong when used at the same time, the reason is unknown, please make sure to close it in the code.
-(Closed in the sample code)
+- To modify the program for quantizaiton, some training options need to be closed.
+Running `` sync_batch_norm '' and quant-training with multicards will cause error, the reason is unknown, for now please make sure to close it as below.
 ```
 build_strategy.fuse_all_reduce_ops = False
 build_strategy.sync_batch_norm = False
 ```
-- In `train_image_classification.py`, `paddleslim.quant.convert` is mainly used to change the order of quantization op and inverse quantization op in Program.
+- In `train_image_classification.py`, `paddleslim.quant.convert` is used to change the order of fake_quant_op and fake_dequant_op in Program.
 In addition, `paddleslim.quant.convert ` will also change the operator parameters such as `conv2d`,` depthwise_conv2d`, and `mul` to the values within the range of quantized `int8_t`, but the data type is still `float32`.
-This is the qat float32 model we need, the default position is `./quantization_models/act_*/float `.
+This is the qat float32 model we need, the default saving location is `./quantization_models/`.

 ## 3. Convert fp32 qat model to MKL-DNN INT8 model
 The model saved after training in the previous step is the float32 qat model.
-We also need to remove the quantization, inverse quantization op, fuse some ops, and fully converted into INT8 model.
-Run the following script
+We have to remove the fake_quant_ops and fake_dequant_ops, and fully convert it into INT8 model.
+Go to the Paddle directory and run

 ```
-python ./save_qat_model.py --qat_model_path=$PATH_TO_float32_qat_dir --int8_model_save_path=$PATH_TO_SAVE_INT8_MODEL --quantized_ops="conv2d,pool2d"
+python python/paddle/fluid/contrib/slim/tests/save_qat_model.py --qat_model_path=$PATH_TO_float32_qat_dir --int8_model_save_path=$PATH_TO_SAVE_INT8_MODEL --quantized_ops="conv2d,pool2d"
 ```

 ## 4. Inference test

 ### 4.1 Data preprocessing
 To run the inference test, the data needs to be converted to binary first.
-Run the script without any pramaters to transform the complete ILSVRC2012 val data set to bianary file.
+Run the following script without any pramaters allows you to transform the complete ILSVRC2012_val_data set to bianary file.
 Use `local` parameter to transform your own data.
+Go to Paddle directory and run:
 ```
-python ../tools/full_ILSVRC2012_val_preprocess.py --local --data_dir=$USER_DATASET_PATH --output_file=data.bin
+python paddle/fluid/inference/tests/api/full_ILSVRC2012_val_preprocess.py --local --data_dir=$USER_DATASET_PATH --output_file=$PATH_TO_BINARY_DATA
 ```

 Optional parameters:
 - No parameters set.
-The script will download the ILSVRC2012_img_val data set and convert it into a binary file.
+The script will download the ILSVRC2012_img_val data from server and convert it into a binary file.
-- local, set to true, indicating that users will provide their own data
+- local, once set, the script will process user data
-- data_dir, set the user's own data directory
+- data_dir, set the user data directory, default value
 - label_list, set the image path-image category list, similar to `val_list.txt`
 - output_file, the name of the generated bin file
 - data_dim, the length and width of the preprocessed image, the default is 224.
-Not recommended to change

 The user's own data set directory structure should be as follows
 ```